apache/servicecomb-service-center/syncer/README.md

 - rpc-addr

-  Address of Syncer for data transmission, used to synchronize microservices data  between Syners.
+  Address of Syncer for data transmission, used to synchronize microservices data  between Syncers.
   Example `--rpc-addr 10.0.0.10:30191`

 - join